WanderlustKing11/js-exercises/readme.md

 - Finally, we simply messed around with **hsl** and `lineWidth` for some fun results.
 - Learned about **globalCompositeOperation** and its various blend modes.
 - I added some weird setTimeout logic to play with saturation and light with the hsl.
 Also, **Warning**: my screen renders rates of change much differently than most typical screens, so this might appear ridiculous compared to the course's end results.

+#### Day 09 - 14 Must Know Dev Tools Tricks:
+- Learned things like how to debug to find unknown JS on a page using **Break on...** -> **attribute modifications**.
+- Used various console.*things*.
+Such as:
+  - console.log *'styled'* to add style to our log.
+  - console.warn/error/info - custom warnings/errors/infos in the console.
+  - console.assert - checks if things are true, great for testing.
+  - console.clear - clears the console.
+  - console.dir  - gives a dropdown in the console to investigate a DOM element and it's available methods, and such.
+  - console.group or console.groupCollapsed - groups logs together when logging something that comes from collections or arrays.
+  - console.counting - logs how many times something has been iterated, or used, in real time.
+  - console.time - helps time how long it takes something to run or fetch.
+This one was my personal favorite.
+  - Didn't add any type of special code here, just reviewed these helpful tools.